Korean Sign Language: Korean Sign Language Act

 The Korean Sign Language Act, which was adopted on 3 February 2016 and came into effect on 4 August 2016, established Korean Sign Language as an official language for the Deaf in South Korea equal in status with Korean.
 The law also stipulates that the national and local governments are required to provide translation services in Korean Sign Language to Deaf individuals who need them.
 After Korean Sign Language had been established, it became a requirement for there to be signed interpretations in court.
 KSL is also used during public events and social services programs.
 South Korea offers sign language courses for hearing.
 Special sign language instruction courses are available for parents with deaf children.

 Functional markers

 KSL, like other sign languages, incorporates nonmanual markers with lexical, syntactic, discourse, and affective functions.
 These include brow raising and furrowing, frowning, head shaking and nodding, and leaning and shifting the torso.

+Korean manual alphabet

+The Korean manual alphabet is used by the Deaf in South Korea who speak Korean Sign Language.
+It is a one-handed alphabet that mimics the shapes of the letters in Hangul, and is used when signing Korean as well as being integrated into KSL.

+Consonants

+The only letter with motion as a component is ssang siot (ㅆ), which starts as two crossed fingers pointing down and then snaps open.